Love is patient, love is kind

 We need a balance of yin and yang, and patience allows for yin.
 You might have heard the sayings “meet yourself where you are,” and “progress isn’t perfect” and “a journey of a thousand miles begins with a single step.”
 These sayings invite us to begin the change we desire where we are now, instead of jump ahead to our end goal.

 A fantastic example of patient progress comes with the run training app, C25K (Couch to 5K).
 It’s right there in the title: “I want to run a 5k, and I’m starting on the couch.”
 Day 1 of the training program has no urgency.
 It’s not “Day 1: Run a 5K,” and it’s certainly not “Day 1: You think running a 5K is a nice idea?
 So why haven’t you done it already?”
-Day 1 remembers the how comfy the couch is and asks you to job for 60 second intervals with lots of walking mixed in.
+Day 1 remembers how comfy the couch is and asks you to jog for 60 second intervals with walking mixed in.

 Patience is so hard!
 I’m con.stant.ly bringing myself back to patience.
 And while patience has kindness in it, it’s not just about warm fuzzy feelings.
 Goals set with patience are also more productive than those set with urgency.
 Patience allows us to set expectations that are reasonable, stopping before overwhelm paralyzes us.
 When we cultivate patience with ourselves and others, we have more chances to succeed more often so that we build momentum, a sense of capability, and have our change be more sustainable.

 Urgency would have us suddenly be someone or somewhere we are not.
 Urgency happens when we don’t have the distress tolerance to sit with our pain or imperfections with tenderness and can’t stand the version of ourselves that’s in this moment.
 It can be a result of shame/perfectionism (the opposite of compassion!)
 Again - our compassion has us aware and caring about pain points, then patience asks us to slowly, imperfectly work on changing what we can.
-We bring in yin to continue to validate and soothe the pain points that remain while we motivate and provide (yang) the changes we need.
+We practice yin compassion to continue to validate and soothe the pain points that remain while we motivate and provide (yang) the changes we need.
 We try not to think “why haven’t you fixed this already?”

 Where are you struggling with patience these days?
 Where are you succeeding?
 How do those feel different?